What's the Purpose of Your Sexuality, Really?

 God created the covenant of marriage to be an earthly experience that points to the eternal reality that Jesus Christ is the Bridegroom of His Church.
 He pursued her, sacrificed to make her holy, and was united with her through the ministry of the Holy Spirit.
 As Christians, we are most fulfilled when we abide deeply with God.
 We get glimpses of that intimacy here on earth, but we are still left wanting!
 As Paul says, all creation groans for Christ to come and claim His people.

 While the cultural narrative worships sex as a source of our personal fulfillment, the biblical narrative presents sex as a sacred picture of longing, unity, and covenant.
 Its power is not in attaining sexual satisfaction but in recognizing the deeper longing it represents.
 This narrative gives a greater context to all things sexual.
-It explains the why behind the what
+It explains the why behind the what.

 It also helps us understand why sexual intimacy is celebrated within marriage but wrong when it happens apart from a covenant.
 It fleshes out why sexual betrayal is so difficult to recover from.
 Within this narrative, male and female are not interchangeable, because they represent Christ and the church.
 The Christian “rules” around our sexuality are there because they frame the picture of the true purpose of our sexuality.